Should You Buy Spotify Plays?

 Is It Illegal To Buy Spotify Plays?

-No, it's not illegal to buy spotify plays, followers, saves, monthly listeners etc...
-However you are effectively stealing money from Spotify, which could come back to bite you.
+Whilst it's not illegal to buy Spotify plays or followers, those who use bots to add plays to their music are effectively stealing money from Spotify, which could come back to bite you.

 Spotify has been vocal that it does not tolerate the use of fake stream activity.

-How Can You Tell If Site That Sells Spotify Plays Is Legit?
+How Can You Tell If a Site That Sells Spotify Plays Is Legit?

-How do you tell if these sites to buy Spotify plays are actually selling you legit promotion?
-Well, right away, the dead giveaway is the offering.
+How do you tell if these sites to buy Spotify plays are actually selling you a legit promotion?ght away, the dead giveaway is the offering.

 Let me tell you right now that you can't really get 1000 plays for a super low budget.

-Even promoting your music to tertiary countries won't result in big results for hyper low prices.
+Emoting your music to tertiary countries won't result in big results for hyper-low prices.

 These services after all are serving a market that doesn't seem to care if people actually care or listen to their music.

-Hey... if you just want the "clout", these services/packages are great.
+Hey... if you the "clout", these services/packages are great.

 Is Buying Spotify Streams An Effective Music Marketing Strategy?

-In short, no... buying Spotify streams is not an effective music marketing strategy, if you're trying to actually grow a legitimate long term music career.
+In short, no... buying Spotify streams is not an effective music marketing strategy, if you're trying to actuall grow a legitimate lonsic career.

-Instead of buying these spotify plays, followers, streams and monthly listeners, learn how to apply tangible marketing strategies to your release strategy.
+Insteadlong-termg these Spotify plays, followers, streams and monthly listeners,, learn how to apply tangible marketing strategies to your release strategy.

 So wait a sec...
 I can't grow by just going out and buying the cheapest Spotify plays?
-Aww man!
+Aww .an!

-I mean hey, if it was that easy, that everyone would be doing it.
+I mean hey, if it was that easy, that ene would be doing it.

 The Current "Internet Side" Of the Music Industry

-Mind blown right!?
-Well kinda, and here's why.
+Mind blown rightis blownell kinda, and here's why.
 It seems like everyone on the internet side of the music industry wants you to focus so much on marketing.